nymtech/nym/documentation/dev-portal/src/nymvpn/cli-linux.md

           Associated private key
       --wg-ip <WG_IP>
-          The IP address of the wireguard interface used for the first hop to the entry gateway --nym-ip <NYM_IP>
+          The IP address of the wireguard interface used for the first hop to the entry gateway --nym-ipv4 <NYM_IPV4>
+          The IPv4 address of the nym TUN device that wraps IP packets in sphinx packets --nym-ipv6 <NYM_IPV6>
-          The IP address of the nym TUN device that wraps IP packets in sphinx packets --nym-mtu <NYM_MTU>
+          The IPv6 address of the nym TUN device that wraps IP packets in sphinx packets --nym-mtu <NYM_MTU>
           The MTU of the nym TUN device that wraps IP packets in sphinx packets --disable-routing